sanskrit-coders/db-interface/README.md

 # db-interface
-An interface to various databases, defining schemas and such
+An interface to various data stores, defining common scala case classes corresponding to JSON objects and XML nodes, with helpful methods to (de)serialize such objects.

+# Maven setup tips:

 # couchdb tips
 ## User addition